-One of the remarkable properties of transition elements is their color.
-It has been seen that most of the transition metal compounds show particular colors.
+One of the remarkable properties of transition elements is their colour.
+It has been seen that most of the transition metal compounds show particular colours.
 This means that some of the visible spectra are absorbed by these elements from white light as it passes through a sample of transition metals.
 When transition elements are not bonded to anything else, their d orbitals are degenerate, that is, they all have the same energy level.

 When they start bonding with other ligands, due to different symmetries of the d orbitals and the inductive effects of the ligands on the electrons, the d orbitals split apart and become non-degenerate.
 When an electron jumps from lower energy d orbital to higher energy d orbital, that is a d-d transition, the energy of excitation corresponds to the frequency of light absorbed.

-From the above picture, we can easily visualize the different energy levels of the d orbitals.
+From the above picture, we can easily visualise the different energy levels of the d orbitals.
 Therefore, an excitement of an electron from lower energy level to higher energy level requires energy.
-Hence, we can also conclude that not all transition metal complexes are colored as transition elements with fully filled d orbital do not allow the possibility of d-d transitions.
+Hence, we can also conclude that not all transition metal complexes are coloured as transition elements with fully filled d orbital do not allow the possibility of d-d transitions.
 Hence, no radiations are absorbed.
 For example, Zinc Sulphate.

 For detailed discussions on the colour of transition elements, register with BYJU’S and download our app.